Jandresol/contextgaze/README.md

 # ContextGaze

 ContextGaze is context-aware communication technology.
-Instead of predicting your next word from what you just typed — the way ordinary autocomplete does — it predicts what you're likely trying to say from the conversation itself: what your partner just said, who they are, and what it already knows about you.
+Instead of predicting your next word from what you just typed, the way ordinary autocomplete does, it predicts what you're likely trying to say from the conversation itself: what your partner just said, who they are, and what it already knows about you.
 It then surfaces a small set of full, relevant responses (or a next-word prediction if you're composing freely) so getting a thought across takes far less input than typing it out.

 That input can be your eyes.
 ContextGaze includes calibrated webcam gaze tracking, so anyone — not just someone at a keyboard — can select a suggestion, answer a question, or compose a message just by looking at it.
 Voice, mouse, touch, and keyboard all work the same way, side by side, so the input method never limits who can use it or when.